darkarp/chromepass/README.md

 ## NOTE:
 	DO NOT change the name of the python scripts or text files.
-The "attacker_ip.txt" file exists only to create the server.exe
+The "attacker_ip.txt" file exists only to create the server.exe If everything seems to work but you aren't receiving the text file, try moving yor client.exe to C:\ directory (i.e. "C:\client.exe") and run both client and server again.
+Make sure the client is runing before the server runs.
+Password text file will be saved in the same diretory as the client.exe file.

 ### Any questions contact me at: MarioNascimento@ITCrashSecurity.com